KelvinLaw-jpg/Assembly-playground/Assembly101-etc.md

 ## Assembly101 User Input

+**single char input**
+The code below shows the 0x21 sub functions mode, depending on AH, it does diffent things, 0x01 means it will read a single char from user and store the byte to AL.

 ```
 ; Program to demonstrate int 0x21 sub function 0x01
 number: db 0x00                 ; declare some data to store input into memory